mdn/interactive-examples/README.md

 [Good first issues](https://github.com/mdn/interactive-examples/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22example+needed%22+no%3Aassignee)

 ## Folder structure
+- [bin] - This contains script files.
+- [media] - This contains images used by the live examples and templates.
 - [live-examples] - This contains the live example CSS and JS fragments.
+    - [css-examples] - This contains css examples.
+    - [fonts] - This contains font files.
+    - [html-examples] - This contains html examples.
+    - [js-examples] - This contains js examples.
-- [media] - This contains images used by the live examples and templates.
+    - [media] - This contains images.
+    - [wat-examples] - This contains web assembly text format examples.
+    - [webapi-examples] - This contains webapi examples.

 The dynamically generated pages, their dependencies, and assets are generated to the `prod` branch.